MicrosoftDocs/Contribute/Contribute/content/how-to-write-overview.md

 ## Minor changes to documentation

+Minor changes are quick and easy.
+Examples of minor changes include:

+- Fixing typos
+- Revising a single article
+- Adding a section to an article
+- Correcting an error
+- Updating broken links

-If you're making minor changes to an article, all you need is a GitHub account!
-You don't need to download and install any tools.
+If you're making minor changes, all you need is a GitHub account!

-Examples of minor changes include fixing typos, basic revisions to one or more articles, adding a section to an article, or updating links.

 To make a minor change, select the **Edit This Document** pencil icon at the top of the article.
 This action takes you to the source file on GitHub, where you can make your changes.
 When you're finished, you'll be prompted to create a pull request (PR) to propose your changes.
 For a full walkthrough of this process, see [Edit documentation in the browser](how-to-write-quick-edits.md).

-## More substantial or frequent changes to documentation
+## Major changes to documentation

-If you're making more substantial or frequent changes, we recommend following a process that allows you to work locally on your machine.
-This process involves downloading and installing tools, so the initial setup takes more time.

-Examples of these types of changes include ongoing (long-running) changes, lengthy revisions to multiple articles, creating a new article, and contributing frequently.

-To make major changes, you'll follow these steps:
+Major changes involve more time and effort.
+Examples of major changes include:

+- Complex changes that will take you several days to complete
+- Revisions to multiple articles that you want to submit together
+- Creating a new article
+- Contributing often

+If you're making major changes, you need to download and install a few tools to make your work easier.
+Follow these steps to get started:

 1. [Install Git and Markdown tools.](get-started-setup-tools.md)
 1. [Set up a local Git repository.](get-started-setup-local.md)